sky-uk/heroku-buildpack-sky-pages-hosts/CONTRIBUTING.md

 ### Why?

-A more formalised and strict Git strategy means that
+A more formalised Git strategy means that

-1. **We’ll have a nice, clean, respectable public history.** There’s a lot of great work in Toolkit; we should be equally proud of our log of it.
+1. **We’ll have a nice, clean, respectable public history.** There’s a lot of great work in our open source projects; we should be equally proud of our log of it.
 2. **Grepping logs for work pertaining to specific issues becomes trivial.** If we wanted to see all of the commits that are related to a specific body of work, it’s now as simple as: